Exact solution for wave scattering from black holes: Formulation: Applications

-Here we stress that we have exactly obtained these formulae without any approximations, e.g.\ high/low frequency limit.
-Recalling that $z_\infty$ and $F_s$ defined in \eqref{Fs} can be algebraically obtained, the all necessary calculations one needs to perform for obtaining \eqref{refrate} or \eqref{trnrate} is the evaluation of the Wronskians between two local Heun functions at $z=0$ and $1$, which are achievable within the overlapping region of the two disks of convergence.
+Here we stress that we have obtained these formulae exactly without any approximations, e.g., the high-/low-frequency limit.
+Recalling that $z_\infty$ and $F_s$ defined in \eqref{Fs} can be algebraically obtained, the only necessary calculation that one needs to perform to obtain \eqref{refrate} or \eqref{trnrate} is the evaluation of the Wronskians between two local Heun functions at $z=0$ and $1$, which is achievable within the overlapping region of the two disks of convergence.
 Furthermore, compared to the calculation for the QNM frequencies in \S\ref{ssec:qnm}, the calculation for the reflection/absorption rate does not require an initial value close to the solution.

-In Fig.~\ref{fig:R_scalar}, we present the reflection rate $\mR_s$ of the scalar wave with several frequencies by the SdS black hole with $\Lambda M^2=10^{-3}$ as a function of the multipole $\ell$.
-We calculated $\mR_s$ for $0\leq \ell\leq 14$ with the sampling mesh size $\Delta \ell=0.2$.
+In Fig.~\ref{fig:R_scalar}, we present the reflection rate $\mR_s$ of the scalar wave with $\ell=2,4,6$ by the SdS black hole with $\Lambda M^2=10^{-3}$ as a function of $M\omega$.
+We calculated $\mR_s$ for $0\leq M\omega \leq 1.7$ with the sampling mesh size $\Delta(M\omega)=0.02$.
 The solid curves are the results obtained by the exact formula~\eqref{refrate}.
-As a consistency check, we also calculated the reflection rate numerically with the shooting method using the Mathematica.
-First, using {\tt NDSolve} with the method ``{\tt StiffnessSwitching}'', we numerically integrate the radial Teukolsky equation in the Schr\"odinger form~\eqref{diffeq-Y} with the ingoing boundary condition for ${\cal{Y}}_{s}$, which is the negative sign of \eqref{Yasym}.
-We then fit the behavior of the obtained wave function for large $r_*$ region, where the effective potential converges \eqref{Vasym}, by the asymptotic solutions and read off the coefficients for the in/outgoing waves.
+As a consistency check, we also calculated the reflection rate numerically using Mathematica.
+First, using {\tt NDSolve} with the method ``{\tt StiffnessSwitching}'', we numerically integrate the radial Teukolsky equation in the Schr\"odinger form~\eqref{diffeq-Y} with the ingoing boundary condition near the BH horizon for ${\cal{Y}}_{s}$, which is the negative sign of \eqref{Yasym}.
+We then fit the behavior of the obtained wave function for the large-$r_*$ region, where the effective potential converges as \eqref{Vasym}, by the asymptotic solutions and read off the coefficients for the in/outgoing waves.
 Here we use the asymptotic solutions~\eqref{Yasym} in terms of the tortoise coordinate $r_*$ rather than $r$ since the frequency of oscillation diverges in $r$ space.
 Note that the numerical calculation is done with the default machine precision.
-For the sake of clarity, let us remark the spec of our computer for numerical calculation.
-We use Mac Pro with processor (3GHz, 8 cores) and the command {\tt ParallelTable} is used to get the list of data.
-For all the numerical calculation to get the reflection rate in the present paper (Fig.~\ref{fig:R_scalar}, Fig.~\ref{fig:R_scalar_Kerr}, Fig.~\ref{fig:R_scalar_superrad}), we adopt the above method.
+For the sake of clarity, let us note the specifications of our computer for the numerical calculation.
+We use a Mac Pro with a 3~GHz, 8-core processor and the command {\tt ParallelTable} is used to get the list of data.
+For all the numerical calculations for the reflection rate in the present paper (Figs.~\ref{fig:R_scalar} and \ref{fig:R_scalar_Kerr}), we adopt the above method.